carbonfact/bloodline/README.md

 </a>
 </p>

-Bloodline is a small library to track *row-level* provenance of data.
+Bloodline is a small library to track *row-level* data lineage.
 It is not invasive and does not require modifying your code.
 Bloodline supports [pandas](https://pandas.pydata.org/), but could to be extended to other dataframe libraries.

-We use Bloodline at [Carbonfact](https://www.carbonfact.com/) to track data lineage across the ETL pipelines that ingest our customers' scattered data.
-This allows us to tell them where each data point we present to them comes from, as well as measuring data quality metrics.
+We use Bloodline at [Carbonfact](https://www.carbonfact.com/) to manage data lineage across ETL pipelines which ingest our customers' heterogeneous data.
+This allows them to view where each data point we present to them comes from, as well as measuring data quality metrics.

 - [Installation](#installation)
 - [Getting started](#getting-started)